Test Cases

 As an Admin or Project Coordinator, you have the ability to Lock and Unlock test cases on a project at any given time.

-Locking test cases is useful if you need to allocate a new round of testing to your project, to ensure previous rounds of testing cannot be altered or tampered with.
+Locking test cases is useful if you need to prevent test cases from being altered or tampered with.

 When a test case is locked, it cannot be updated.
 You cannot add any new notes or evidence either.
 This provides greater assurance from an auditing perspective.